 Pallid Bats are designated as Threatened in Canada due to their small population (200 to 500), restricted distribution, and habitat loss estimated at over 60% of their foraging habitat, due mainly to agricultural development.
 Potential impacts from pesticide use, wildfire control, intensive grazing and disturbance may also be significant threats but are poorly understood and require additional research.

 Pallid Bat Recovery Team.
 2008.
 Recovery Strategy for the Pallid Bat (Antrozous pallidus) in British Columbia.
 Ministry of Environment.
-Recovery Plan
+BC Recovery Strategy (Species at Risk)

 Topic: Recovery Planning